Justin-WebDev/Justin-WebDev/README.md

 - 👋 Hi, I’m @Justin Umberger
 - 💞️ I Love Software Engineering, thinking of problems and solving them with code
 - 🌱 I’m always learning.
-To call yourself a master at anything in Software Engineering is laughable.
-It is always evolving and advancing; therefore, so should you.
+Software Engineering is always evolving and advancing; therefore, so should you.
 I will always be a student and eager to learn and adapt.

 <!---
 Justin-WebDev/Justin-WebDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.